 3. Step Into The Museums

-The Porvoo Museum is a historical and an art museum located beside the Old Town Hall in the heart of the oldest part of Porvoo.
+The Porvoo Museum is a historical and art museum located beside the Old Town Hall in the heart of the oldest part of Porvoo.
 All the details about the museum and the Holm House, including the entrance fee, can be found on its official website.

 4. Admire The Red Houses